Light bulbs aren't as simple as they once were. We'll help you understand how to pick the right one for your needs.

 Here's a quick comparison of four light bulbs – LED, CFL, halogen and incandescent – and their costs for one year of use.
 We assume five hours' use per day and electricity price of 30c/kWh.
 These bulbs would be roughly equivalent in light output.

-- 10W LED: Price $12.
+- 10W LED: Price $5.
 Yearly energy use 18.25kWh.
 Running cost $5.48.

 - 12W CFL: Price $6.50.
 Yearly energy use 21.9kWh.
 Running cost $6.57.

-- 46W Halogen: Price $2.90.
+- 46W Halogen: Price $4.
 Yearly energy use 83.95kWh.
 Running cost $25.19.

 - 60W Incandescent: Price $1.
 Yearly energy use 109.5kWh.
 Running cost $32.85.
 (Note that these aren't actually currently available in Australia.)

-It's clear that despite their higher initial price, LED and CFL light bulbs pay for themselves quickly through their much lower running costs.
+Even with a slightly higher initial price, LED and CFL light bulbs pay for themselves quickly through their much lower running costs.

 And remember that halogens and incandescents usually only last a year or two.
 Claimed life expectancy for CFLs typically ranges from 6000 to 15,000 hours (about three to eight years, assuming five hours' use per day).
 LED lamps claim 15,000 to 35,000+ hours (about eight to 19 years).
 Both types do fade over time, CFLs much more so than LEDs.

-So while the LED light bulb might look pricey, it's a much better bet in the long run.
 To get the best lifespan from your LED light bulbs, avoid putting them in small enclosed light fittings where the trapped heat will cause them to deteriorate faster.